mushishi78/romsey-chamber/_members/willie-bewes.md

 ---
 title: Willie Bewes
 category: Other Services
-tags: []
-summary: 'Dear Member I would like to introduce myself to you: my name is Willie Bewes and I have volunteered to help Romsey and District Chamber of Commerce &amp; Industry as Business Manager.
-I have been semi-retired for the last couple of years and my wife is making'
-email:
+email: willie.bewes@romseychamber.co.uk
-telephone:
+telephone: 07768 915265
-website:
-address1:
-address2:
 city: Romsey
 county: Hampshire
 country: UK
-postcode:
-monday-start:
-monday-finish:
-tuesday-start:
-tuesday-finish:
-wednesday-start:
-wednesday-finish:
-thursday-start:
-thursday-finish:
-friday-start:
-friday-finish:
-saturday-start:
-saturday-finish:
-sunday-start:
-sunday-finish:
 ---
-Dear Member
+Dear Members,

 I would like to introduce myself to you: my name is Willie Bewes and I have volunteered to help Romsey and District Chamber of Commerce & Industry as Business Manager.

 I have been semi-retired for the last couple of years and my wife is making 'to do lists' at great speed.
 For the last 20 years, I have been the MD of Transworld Yachts based at Hamble (UK agents for high quality Swedish sailing yachts), organising boat shows and marketing, a background which should come in handy for the Romsey Chamber.

 My job description for the Chamber is as follows: